 How are flat pack containers shipped?

-Yes, flat pack containers can be customized to fit specific needs and requirements.
-They can be modified or expanded to include features such as doors, windows, insulation, electrical wiring and plumbing.
+Yes, flat pack containers can be customised to fit specific needs and requirements.
+They can be modified or expanded to include features such as doors, windows, insulation, electrical wiring, and plumbing.

 How long does it take to assemble a Kovobel flat pack container?